Hcappers/GNSS/Legro.md

 Reviewed and updated traceability between system requirements and test cases to ensure full coverage and detect any gaps.

 ### 02/15/2025
-Began drafting test cases for the GPS display plugin.

-### 02/15/2025
-Grouped test cases based on system functions and hardware dependencies.
+Drafted and organized GPS plugin test cases by function and hardware for clearer testing flow.

 ### 02/28/2025
-Updated the Software Design Description (SDD) to reflect current implementation structure.
+Updated the Software Design Description (SDD) to match the current implementation and clarify GPS data handling.

 ### 03/06/2025
-Submitted the final Software Design Specification (SDS).
+Submitted the final Software Design Specification (SDS) documenting the system architecture and design.

 ### 03/18/2025
-Added test case-to-requirement mapping.

-### 03/18/2025
-Validated consistency between functional requirements and testing outcomes.
+Mapped test cases to system requirements and ensured alignment with functional expectations.

 ### 03/29/2025
 Addressed advisor feedback and fixed incomplete or unclear test cases.

 ### 04/14/2025
-Finalized test case summary and removed duplicates.
+Finalized Software Test Plan (STP) test case summary and removed duplicates.

 ### 04/14/2025
-Generated updated status overview for use in final documentation and presentation planning.
+Generated updated Software Test Plan (STP) status overview for use in final documentation and presentation planning.

 ### 04/14/2025
-Verified the status of 74 unique test cases and categorized each as Pass, Fail, Incomplete, or Pending.
+Verified Software Test Plan (STP) status of 74 unique test cases and categorized each as Pass, Fail, Incomplete, or Pending.

 ### 04/15/2025
-Submitted the final Software Test Plan (STP).
+Submitted the final Software Test Plan (STP) outlining the testing strategy and implementation.